tnn4/c-basics/c_ptr.md

 # C Pointers

+What's the point of pointers?

+Why use them?

+What are they? variables that store memory address

+What they do? a whole damn lot

+Fun experiment:
+- Avoid using pointers completely and see how far you can get in C. Avoid them until you hit a wall.

-Pointers, it's that elephant in the memory buffer that we seldom talk about but probably should.
+Pointers, it's that elephant in the memory buffer that is seldom taught well but probably should be.

 Ever see some nerd hacking on his computer and seeing crap like this
 ```